Team-Nutshell/team-nutshell.github.io/nutshellengine/articles/particle-rendering-2.md

 ### Point to Quad
 In the end of the first article, I talked about **either using a compute shader or a geometry shader** but **we are going to do something completely different**.
 A compute shader would require a few more buffers to store the triangles and geometry shaders are less and less supported so this solution would not be possible on all devices.

 So what is the trick then?
-User *sfaer* on the Vulkan Discord pointed me a pretty nice solution using **Instancing**.
+User *sfaer* on the Vulkan Discord pointed me to a pretty nice solution using **Instancing**.

 What if, instead of rendering *nbParticles* vertices, we **draw 4 vertices**, *nbParticles* **times**?
 We would then only need to position our 4 vertices in the vertex shader, while also giving them texture coordinates and we're done!